Make great trades. Avoid bad ones.

 Update stops and targets on the chart after BOs.

 Set alerts and targets, don't stare at PA.
-Do something else.
-Listen
+Then do something else.

 Respect targets to lock in profits along the way and reduce risk.
 No